Advanced Assessment Methods for Nuclear Power Plant Safety

 • Uncertainties related to human factor will be based on definitions from pre-requisite work of state-of-the-art identification

-The recommendations and conclusions from all work performed in the project will be gathered to define best practices for an advanced PTS analysis for LTO.
+The recommendations and conclusions from all work performed in the project are gathered to define best practices for an advanced PTS analysis for LTO.